Run the Jewels

 Run the Jewels, also known by the initials RTJ, is an American hip-hop superduo, composed of Brooklyn-based rapper and producer El-P and Atlanta-based rapper Killer Mike.
-They released their critically acclaimed debut album Run the Jewels as a free download in 2013 and have since released the follow-up albums Run the Jewels 2 (2014), Run the Jewels 3 (2016), and RTJ4 (2020), (Note: Unlike its predecessors, the fourth album is officially titled RTJ4 instead of Run the Jewels 4.) all of which have been released for free and received critical acclaim.
+The duo signed with Fool's Gold Records to release their self-titled debut album (2013), which was critically acclaimed along with their subsequent albums—Run the Jewels 2 (2014), Run the Jewels 3 (2016), and RTJ4 (2020).

 History

 Formation and Run the Jewels (2011–2013)

 El-P was active professionally in music from the early 1990s, first with Company Flow and then as a solo artist and in-demand producer for others.
 Killer Mike's recording debut was in 2000 with Outkast on the Stankonia album, and his solo debut appeared in 2003.

 The duo were first introduced to each other by Cartoon Network executive Jason DeMarco in 2011.
 El-P later produced Mike's 2012 album R.A.P.
 Music, which was soon followed by Mike's appearance on the track "Tougher Colder Killer" from El-P's 2012 album Cancer 4 Cure.
 When R.A.P.
 Music and Cancer 4 Cure were released within weeks of each other, the two decided to tour together.
 The success of the tour eventually led to the decision to form Run the Jewels, with the duo taking their name from a lyric in the 1990 LL Cool J song "Cheesy Rat Blues".

 On June 26, 2013, Run the Jewels released their self-titled debut album on Fool's Gold Records as a free download.
 They also released "36" Chain" as a free track as part of the 2013 edition of the yearly Adult Swim Singles Program.